Ingovd/yauss/README.md

 Each key is a 48-bit value, encoded as 8 digit base-64 number.
 The currrent implementation of the key store uses an sqlite or MongoDB database to store all keys that have been requested or approved by a yauss service.
-The generation of keys is currently handled by simply sampling the key space randomly and verifying whether it exists in the underlying database.
+The generation of keys is currently handled by simply sampling of the key space randomly and verifying whether it exists in the underlying database.

 **Note 1**: to expedite the prototype implementation,